LieselWong/Coding-Assessment/README.md

 The LinkedList class also supports the following methods:
 - **append(integer x)**
-  Add integer x to the right side of the list
+  Add integer x to the right side of the list.
+Returns a `ValueError` if x is not an integer.

 - **print_list**
   Print out the list from head to tail with `->` denoting connections between elements